Do you have strong willpower to accomplish something in life yet always fail to be successful? If yes, you need to be introduced to the “five whys.”

 For example, if you’re opting for something to satisfy a hobby, you can go for painting, music, dancing, and so much more.
 So, what makes you choose one of them over the others?

 The third why is a continuation of the importance.
-But here you’ll focus on the ways that this goal directly affects your life.
+But here you’ll learn how to focus on the ways that this goal directly affects your life.
 Why is this goal going to be a safe bet for improving your existing life?

 Moving forward, ask yourself why you can’t achieve what you want without this goal.
 Here you need to figure out the reasons that this goal makes your life complete or fills an empty spot.